 |Top tip: Make sure you're always speaking to at least two separate dealerships too, so you can ensure you get the best deal possible.|

 Should I buy new or used?

 This is a really common question and, though the answer isn’t black and white, knowing the pros and cons of each option and exactly what you’re looking for you should help you come to a conclusion fairly quickly.
-But what are the pros and cons?
-Our helpful infographic gives you all the facts you need to help you decide.
+Things to consider include:

 Should I part exchange my old car or sell privately?